nebari-dev/nebari/docs/docs/do/configuration.md

       auth0_subdomain: ...
 ```

-`users` and `groups` allows you to provision unix permissions to each
+`users` and `groups` allows one to provision UNIX permissions to each
 user.
 Any user is assigned a `uid`, `primary_group`, and optionally
 any number of `secondary_groups`.
-The `primary_group` is the group
+* The `primary_group` is the group name assigned to files that are
-name assigned to files that are written for the user. `groups` is
+written for the user.
-simply a mapping of group name to group ids.
-It is recommended to not
+* `groups` are a mapping of group name to group IDs.
+It is
-change the ids assigned to groups and users after creation since it
+  recommended to not change the IDs assigned to groups and users
-may lead to login issues.
-While the demo shows ids around `100` and
+  after creation, since it may lead to login issues.
+  > NOTE: While the demo shows IDs between `100` and
-`1000` it is recommended to start with high uid numbers
+`1000`, it is recommended to start with high User ID numbers
 e.g. `10000000`. `ids` technically supports 2 billion `ids`.

 ## Provider Infrastructure

-Finally comes the kubernetes infrastructure deployment.
-Each provider
+Finally, comes the Kubernetes infrastructure deployment.
+Although quite similar,
-has different configuration but they are similar.
-The following
+each provider has a different configuration.

-configuration sets up a kubernetes deployment with autoscaling node
+The following configuration sets up a kubernetes deployment with
-groups.
-Depending on the cloud provider there may be restrictions that
+autoscaling node groups.
+Depending on the cloud provider there
-are detailed in each section.
+might be restrictions, which are detailed on each section.

-For any of the providers adding an additional node group is as easy as
+For any of the providers, adding a node group is as easy as
-adding a node group such as `high-memory`
+the following, which adds a `high-memory` group:

 ```yaml
 high-memory: